 AMP stands for Antibody Mediated Prevention.
 This is the idea of giving people antibodies to see if they will protect people from getting infected with HIV.

 The AMP study is a new idea for HIV prevention that is related to what has been done in HIV vaccine research.
 In traditional HIV vaccine studies, people get a vaccine and researchers wait to see if their bodies will make antibodies against HIV in response.
 In this study, we will skip that step, and give people the antibodies directly.
 We will do this with an intravenous infusion, commonly known as an “IV” or “getting a drip”.
 This is the first study testing whether antibodies can prevent HIV infections in people.
+Click here to complete a contact form.

 The University of Pennsylvania HIV Prevention Research Division is one of 19 research facilities in the U.S. participating in new studies seeking a safe, effective, affordable HIV vaccine.
 We know HIV vaccines are our best hope of ending AIDS.
 Why here?
 Why now?
 And most importantly, why should you consider participating?